LoatmanP/flexible-jekyll/_posts/2021-12-28-predicting-your-time-preferences.markdown

 description: You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes. # Add post description (optional)
 img: discountrate.png # Add image post (optional)
 fig-caption: # Add figcaption (optional)
-tags: [Delay Discounting, Behavioral Economics, Intertemporal Choice, Economic Patience]
+tags: [Delay Discounting, Behavioral Economics, Intertemporal Choice, Economic Patience, Regression, Modeling]
 ---